uibk-uncover/conseal/docs/reference.rst

 On high-level API, the embedding is a black-box.
 You pass in the cover image and obtain the stego image.

-Currently, there are six steganography simulators implemented: LSB, HUGO, J-UNIWARD, UERD, nsF5 and EBS.
+Currently, there are seven steganography simulators implemented: EBS, LSB, HUGO, HILL, J-UNIWARD, nsF5 and UERD.

 Simulators of Spatial Steganography
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-*to be written
+The spatial steganography operates on pixels.

+HILL simulator
+"""""""""""""""

+.. autofunction:: conseal.hill.simulate_single_channel

 HUGO simulator
 """""""""""""

-.. autofunction:: conseal.hug.simulate_single_channel
+.. autofunction:: conseal.hugo.simulate_single_channel

 LSB simulator